-Developed by Seattle Foundation with support from King County, Medina Foundation, Stolte Family Foundation, Emerald Fund and other individual philanthropists, the Resilience Fund will provide grants of up to $20,000 to community-based nonprofits.
-In 2017, there will be two grant cycles, with deadlines of June 26 and September 29.
+Developed by Seattle Foundation with support from King County, Medina Foundation, Stolte Family Foundation, Bank of America, Sheng-Yen Lu Foundation and Emerald Fund and other individual philanthropists, the Resilience Fund provides grants of up to $20,000 to community-based nonprofits.
+In 2017, there were two grant cycles, with deadlines of June 26 and September 29

 The Resilience Fund will support community-based nonprofits seeking flexible funding to address unanticipated and emerging challenges that impact marginalized populations in our region.
 These nonprofits are facing increased needs for information, support, legal guidance, organizing and advocacy to address threats and discrimination based on factors including race, gender, sexual orientation, religion, disability and country of origin.

 Seattle Foundation created the Resilience Fund as a vehicle for timely, flexible grantmaking to address these urgent needs due to a current shift in federal policies, funding and the national political climate.

 Left unchecked, attacks on those most vulnerable among us decrease equity, opportunity and the well-being of our region.
 This fund is similar to rapid response funds developed around the nation by other communities and organizations to address increasing needs and concerns.